AsyncDisplayKit/Documentation/docs/_docs/installation.md

 ## Carthage (light)

 AsyncDisplayKit does not yet support the lighter way of using Carthage, in which you manually add the project files.
-This is because one of its dependencies, PINCache (a nested dependency of PINRemoteImage) does not yet have a project file.
+This is because one of its dependencies, `PINCache` (a nested dependency of `PINRemoteImage`) does not yet have a project file.

-Without including PINRemoteImage and PINCache, you will not get AsyncDisplayKit's full image feature set.
+Without including `PINRemoteImage` and `PINCache`, you will not get AsyncDisplayKit's full image feature set.